 - Radar: It is an electronic device that uses radio frequencies to detect nearby vessels.
 It can detect their locations, speed, and direction in real-time.
 All modern ships are now equipped with radar to help with their navigation and avoid collisions.

-Terms Starting With “S”
+Marine Terminology Starting With “S”

 - Scupper: The drains on board a ship or boat with its drain pipes that are used to drain rainwater off the deck directly to the sea.

 - Seamanship: The art and skill to properly handle a boat or ship in all accounts; piloting, navigation, maintenance, rigging, emergency duties, sail handling, and record keeping.